MCT-master/mct-master.github.io/_posts/2019-11-25-b-team-deep.md

 ## An Overview

 We used the [Scikit-learn](https://scikit-learn.org/stable/tutorial/basic/tutorial.html) package to train a supervised neural network classifier using our dataset (Scikit-Learn…).
 Since we were using supervised learning, our audio samples were loaded and labeled via our own labels.
 Here we chose a sample rate at which the audio files would be resampled.
 We chose the scalar and vectorial features that corresponded to sonic elements within the sound samples.
 These features were then extracted and appended into an array along with an array for the feature’s labels.
 Finally, the model was trained using a 70/30 split of the dataset (very typical) with 70% of the data used for a training set and 30% as a validation set for the classifier.
 Evaluation was based on the number of mislabeled examples, a confusion matrix to describe the frequency of label identity within each category, as well as a metric for accuracy across all classification of the validation set.
-Upon evaluation, parameters like sampling rate, scalar and vectorial feature set, hidden layer count and size, epoch maximum count, and activation function (see below).
+Upon evaluation, parameters like sampling rate, scalar and vectorial feature set, hidden layer count and size, epoch maximum count, and activation function (Figure 1).

-![Some of the more common activation functions](/assets/img/b-team/act_functions.png)
+![Some of the more common activation functions](/assets/img/b-team/act_functions.png) Figure 1: Some of the more common activation functions

 ## Testing and Configuration